ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Error Response {#response-error}

-If the AS determines that the request cannot be issued for any reason, it responds to the client instance with an "error" response.
+If the AS determines that the request cannot be completed for any reason, it responds to the client instance with an `error` field in the response message.
+This field is either an object or a string.

 When returned as an object, the object contains the following fields:

 `code` (string):
 :   A single ASCII error code defining the error.